 Before you join the crypto bandwagon, I suggest that you create a draft of your crypto strategy plan.
 It doesn’t have to be very elaborate or grand at first.

-When I started, my strategy plan is a basic list of information that I needed to do, before, during, and after I invest in crypto.
-And this includes:
+When I started, my strategy plan was a basic list of information that I needed to do, before, during, and after I invested in crypto.
+This includes: